3 Ways to Protect Your Internet Privacy

 The places you visit online and the searches you use can reveal a significant amount of information about you.
 It provides an intimate look at everything from your retail habits to your political affiliations to your most personal interests.
 Search engines like Google retain detailed records about the terms you search, the links you click, and what IP address and device you conduct those searches from.
 Increasingly, many groups are anxious to obtain access to that information.

-It’s not surprising that information is being gathered as you search and browse online, but you may be surprised at some of the ways that information can be used.
+Your information is recorded as you search and browse online.
 Governments are increasing their surveillance activities, marketers want as much information as possible about you in order to sell you their products, and employers are auditing online records to watch what you’re doing on the job.

 The data gathered is used in creating digital profiles which can be used to explore trends, to determine which ads a group is likely to respond to and much more.
 However, your personal digital profile reveals specific information about you.
 Even if you’re not doing anything that you feel is objectionable online, protecting your information ensures you won’t have to worry in the future.